maticnetwork/matic.js/README.md

   options // transaction fields
 )

-// Transder ether to an address await matic.transferEther( to, // address to which ether is to be sent amount, // amount of ether to be sent
+// Transfer ether to an address await matic.transferEther( to, // address to which ether is to be sent amount, // amount of ether to be sent